K-Games/Ascension/README.md

 * Players can now control their direction in midair.
 * Map - Moved platforms slightly closer.
 * Fixed Firebrand burn damage missing one tick.
-* Magnetize now pulls time increased from 0.2s to 0.35s.
+* Magnetize pull time increased from 0.2s to 0.35s.

 ## Client Changes
 * Fixed a typo in the Title in the title screen.